Educational Requirements

 Chartered Financial Analyst (CFA):

-- While not exclusively focused on risk management, it provides a strong foundation in financial analysis, portfolio management, and investment strategies.
+- Description: The CFA Program is offered by the CFA Institute and is highly respected in the investment management industry.
+While not exclusively focused on risk management, it provides a strong foundation in financial analysis, portfolio management, and investment strategies.

 -